kubescape/kubescape/docs/cel-engine.md

 `request` is a dynamic type and selecting an absent key is a runtime error rather than null.

+### Compiling and caching

+Compiling an expression is the expensive step; running the compiled program is cheap.
+A scan runs the same bundle expressions against every scanned object, so compiled programs are memoized by expression text and reused for the whole scan.

+Compile failures are cached alongside successes, because a broken expression stays broken regardless of which object it runs against.
+Evaluation failures are never cached, because they depend on the object: a field missing on one resource may be present on the next.

 ## Which resources a policy is evaluated against

 VAP validations commonly self-guard on kind: